List of French words of Germanic origin: Historical background

-The first Franks spoke Frankish, a Western Germanic language.
+The first Franks spoke Frankish, a West Germanic language.
 As the Frankish Kingdom expanded under the reigns of Charles Martel and Pepin the Short, becoming the earliest Holy Roman Empire under Charlemagne, the common language differentiated into a number of mutually incomprehensible languages of Europe.
 The main division was between High German and Low German.
 The dividing zone was the Rhenish Fan.
 The Ripuarian and Carolingian Franks came to speak a form of Old High German.
 The Salian Franks spoke Old Frankish or Old Franconian, which later evolved into Old Dutch.
-The Franks in northern Gaul adopted their own version of Gallo-Roman, which became French.
-France emerged after the heirs of Charlemagne divided the empire along linguistic lines.

-In France, Germanic language continued to be spoken among the kings and nobility until the time of the Capetian Kings (10th century).
+In France, Frankish continued to be spoken among the kings and nobility until the time of the Capetian Kings (10th century).
 Hugh Capet (AD 987), born to a Saxon mother, was reportedly the first King of France to need an interpreter when addressed by envoys from Frankish Germany.
-Generally, Frankish nobles of the Carolingian dynasty were bilingual in Frankish and Gallo-Romance.
+Generally, Frankish nobles were bilingual in both Frankish and Latin.
 The Neustrian army had received orders in Gallo-Romance since the time of the Oaths of Strasbourg.
 The situation was not unlike the one in England after the Norman Conquest, with Frankish nobility occupying the role of superstratum language over the existing Proto-Romance language spoken by the populace.